Confidence Man announce UK tour dates and ticket details

 The tour will begin on 20 November in Norwich and head to the likes of Nottingham, Newcastle, Glasgow and Sheffield.

-They’ll also perform dates in Leeds, Manchester, Bristol and Birmingham, before finishing up the run with their biggest headline show to date at O2 Brixton Academy on 6 December.
+They’ll also perform dates in Leeds, Manchester, Bristol and Birmingham, before finishing up the run with their biggest headline show to date at O2 Brixton Academy on 6 and 7 December.

 You may like to watch